redis/node-redis/docs/v4-to-v5.md

 // use `client` for the new API await client.set('key', 'value');

-// use `legacyClient` for the "legacy" callback API legacyClient.set('key', 'value', (err, reply) => {
+// use `legacyClient` for the "legacy" API legacyClient.set('key', 'value', (err, reply) => {
   // ...
 });